Claim: Policewoman Stephanie Mohr was unjustly jailed for loosing her police dog on criminals.

-I have already missed over two years of my little boyís life.
+I have already missed over two years of my little boy’s life.
 I missed his fourth and fifth birthdays.
-And I canít bear to think how many more precious moments I will miss — moments that every mother treasures but that I will never see!
+And I can’t bear to think how many more precious moments I will miss

-Thatís why I am going to swallow my pride and ask you the hardest question Iíve ever asked another person: Will you help me get home to Adam by sending a tax-deductible contribution to the Law Enforcement Legal Defense Fund to help them fund my appeal?
+That’s why I am going to swallow my pride and ask you the hardest question I’ve ever asked another person: Will you help me get home to Adam by sending a tax-deductible contribution to the Law Enforcement Legal Defense Fund to help them fund my appeal?

 The U.S. Department of Justice has unlimited federal tax dollars to spend on their case against me.
 But I must rely on the generous hearts of people like you to help clear my innocent name and send me home to my son!

 Thank you so very much for taking the time to read my letter.
-Just knowing youíve done that much gives me hope — hope that I will get home to Adam before itís too late.
-With your help, Adam will never spend another Christmas without his mom by his side.
+Just knowing you’ve done that much gives me hope

 A policewoman such as the one described in the appeal is indeed serving a prison sentence for a civil rights violation.
 However, the devil is in the details, so readers will have to make up their own minds as to whether her conviction and subsequent incarceration were merited or unjust.